HafidzN/Momovie/README.md

 # MOMOVIE

-Momovie is a web app which let you gather some sort of information about the movie you are wondering about by harnessing IMDB API as source of all data.
+Momovie is a web app which let you gather some sort of information about the movie you are wondering about by harnessing TMDB API [TMDB](https://www.themoviedb.org/) as source of all data.
 It was built using React Js library for creating its UI and Firebase as OAuth service